hlship/cli-tools/README.md

-Help is provided automatically, and builds its content from the interface and the docstring of the function.
+Help is provided automatically, and builds its content from the interface and the docstring of each command function.
 The docstring is required.

 Validations are reported as the command summary with errors at the end: